Black Credit Cards

 Although the annual fee for a black card is substantial, savvy cardholders can easily derive benefits that far exceed the fee's value.
 Even without being a big spender, you can recoup the annual fee through rewards points alone, as long as you channel most of your spending through the card instead of using cash or other payment methods.
 Frequent flyers will also appreciate the value of complimentary benefits like travel insurance, other insurance policies, and airport lounge passes, which can collectively be worth around $1,500 annually.

-Don't anticipate a low interest rate with your black credit card.
+Don't expect to get a low interest rate with your black credit card.
 The interest charged on overdue purchase balances is likely to be at least 20% per annum, with even higher rates for cash advances.

 How do I get approved for a black credit card?